yourhead/ImageFunStack/README.md

 This stack demonstrates some of the new featuers of the Stacks 3 API.
 It uses the new an *addType* and *inline* mechanisms to give the user an easy a flexible way to add many images to a stack.
 Note that this stack contains a sub-stack as well.
 Both stacks are delivered as a single unit.
 The sub-stack is hidden (unless the user has chosen to display hidden stacks).

 ### Add Types
-Add types are a new way to allow the user to add multiple specific items to a stack.
-To use add types you specify the types that are allowed to be added.
+Add types are a new way to allow the user to add specific stacks to a container.
+To use add types you specify the ID of the stacks that you would like to be added when the + button is pushed.

+### Allowed Types
+Allowed types are a new way to limit which stacsk are allowed into a container.
+To use allowed types you specify the the ID of the stacks that should be allowed into the container.

 Example: `%slice -addTypes="com.yourhead.stacks.listItem,text"%`